vermadev54/AI-ML_INTERVIEW/README.md

 12. Why might overfitting be a bigger issue in NLP tasks compared to tabular data?
 13. If you’re training an NLP model, why might smaller batch sizes lead to better generalization for text data?
 14. Why do transformer models like GPT require positional encoding, and how does it work?
 15. Why might text summarization models struggle with long documents, and how would you overcome this?
+16. Why might language models struggle with sarcasm or idioms, and how could you improve their performance in such cases?
+17. Why are recurrent neural networks (RNNs) less efficient for handling long sequences compared to transformer models?
+18. Why is the BLEU score commonly used for machine translation, and what are its limitations?
+19. Why might stopword removal harm the performance of a topic modeling algorithm like LDA?
+20. How would you approach cleaning noisy text data from multiple languages in a dataset?
+21. How would you approach a text classification problem with a highly imbalanced dataset?
+22. How does subword tokenization handle out-of-vocabulary (OOV) words better than traditional tokenization?
+23. Why might text data with heavy sarcasm or negation pose challenges for sentiment analysis models?
+24. Why does pre-training on large corpora make transformers so effective for NLP tasks?

 **Statistics Questions**
 1. Why is p-value important in hypothesis testing, and what does a p-value of 0.05 really mean?